2600hz/kazoo/doc/mkdocs/index.md

-# Apps
+# Welcome

-Pick an app you want to learn about!
+Use the left-hand nav to find topics of interest.